What we know about potential armed protests ahead of Joe Biden's inauguration - KION546

 In Oregon, the FBI has set up a command post to gather and share intelligence with law enforcement on potential threats of violence to the state Capitol.

 In Florida and Oklahoma, lawmakers and staff are being told to work from home this weekend due to the likelihood of protests.
-Utah is also closing its Capitol building due to planned protests.
-In Wisconsin and Virginia, workers have boarded up their capitol’s first-floor windows ahead of potential protests.
+Pennsylvania and Utah are closing their capitols altogether.
+The first-floor windows of the state capitols in Illinois, Michigan, Virginia and Wisconsin have been boarded up ahead of potential protests.

+New Jersey has told state employees to work from home on Inauguration Day.

-Several big states are also on high alert.
+Several large states are on high alert.
 In New York, state police have taken steps “to harden security in and around the State Capitol in Albany” ahead of Biden’s inauguration.
-And in California, fencing has been deployed around the Capitol, where the governor says there is a “heightened, heightened level of security” and the National Guard could be deployed.
+And in California, more than 1,000 National Guard troops have been deployed and fencing has been erected around the Capitol after what the governor called an “unconscionable assault on our Republic.”

 Comments